 |

-Default "false" |
+Default: "false" |

 service.beta.kubernetes.io/ncloud-load-balancer-listener-acl-id.{port} |

-ACL ID to be assigned to the listener | - |
+ACL ID to be assigned to the listener. | - |

 Public/private IP assignment method according to Load Balancer's subnet type

-1. Public Subnet (Internet Gateway only)
+1. Public Subnet (for Internet Gateway only)

 2. Private Subnet